Director / Producer

 Cathy is a Canadian filmmaker, born in a small coal-mining town in the foothills of the Rocky Mountains.
 Ten years ago, while living in Bangladesh and working as a senior adviser with United Nations Development Programme in Bangladesh, she met many women who were quietly revolutionizing their own lives through art and craft, looking to their own culture and resources to do so.
 Their resilience reminds her of the struggles in the stories of her ancestors, their inspiration a glow that needs to be shared.
 Cathy worked across Canada and internationally as a public affairs and international development consultant and is now based in Washington State, USA.
 Threads is her debut as a documentary director.

-Leonard was a U.S. diplomat posted to Bangladesh when he first met Surayia and became fascinated by her art.
-He has worked with Cathy to assemble a multinational team of award-winning film makers who are excited by the stories of Surayia and the women she worked with and by the prospect of telling their stories to the world.
+Leonard was a U.S. diplomat posted to Bangladesh when he first met Surayia Rahman and became fascinated by her art.
+He has worked with Director Cathy Stevulak to assemble a multinational team of award-winning film makers and to participate in outreach events and discussions of THREADS worldwide.

 Catherine Masud is an award-winning filmmaker with over 25 years of experience in producing, directing and editing.
 She has worked in both documentary and fictional genres.
 Her films have screened at major festivals, been theatrically released in many countries, and broadcast on such outlets as Turner Classic Movies, Channel 4 (UK), TV Ontario, Telequebec, and SBS (Australia).
 The Clay Bird (producer and editor), won the Critics’ Prize at the Cannes Film Festival.
 An American citizen by birth, Catherine lived the majority of her adult years in Dhaka, Bangladesh, working together with her late husband and filmmaking partner Tareque Masud.